-This VRT Reflexology and Movement in Minutes class is open to all qualified reflexologists and does not require prior knowledge of VRT.
+The VRT Reflexology and Movement in Minutes class is open to all qualified reflexologists and does not require prior knowledge of VRT.
 See full course content below.

 It is a new, innovative one day VRT training that combines 20 years of traditional Vertical Reflexology Techniques mobilisation techniques with many other innovations from VRT classes to take VRT to new levels of expertise and innovation and much more.
 Other VRT techniques are taught to complement classical reflexology.
 See full syllabus below which includes Sports Injury and Maintenance, Children and babies, a powerful Holistic protocol, Older people and Dementia Techniques.
 It has a universal application for all ages/conditions from elite sports-persons to palliative care situations incorporating subtle body, limb or foot movement on reclining, seated or standing clients.

 Specific reflexes on the hands or feet are stimulated as the client is directed to subtly move a specific limb or part of their body for a few seconds.
 The profound VRT nail-working techniques will be taught plus the Better Sleep / Relaxation Protocol with reflexology exercises for the hands.